 Chapter 13 Bankruptcy

-Under Chapter 13 bankruptcy, the debtor repays creditors with a three- to five-year repayment plan.
+Under Chapter 13 bankruptcy, the debtor repays creditors with a three- to a five-year repayment plan.
 If your income is below the median income in your state, you will likely be approved for a three-year repayment plan.
 While you’re going through Chapter 13 bankruptcy, you make a single monthly payment to your bankruptcy trustee who divides payments among your creditors and sends out the necessary payments.

 You might file Chapter 13 bankruptcy if you can't file Chapter 7 bankruptcy because your income is too high or if you have assets that you want to keep.
 For example, you may be able to save your home from foreclosure by paying your arrearages through a Chapter 13 repayment plan while making your regular monthly mortgage payment.